 The Fiskars 15-inch Machete’s great chopping strength makes it one of the best machetes for clearing brushes.
 This machete’s 2.2-pound weight and high-quality carbon steel blade provide an easy time cutting through even the smallest brushes in your backyard.

-Its 15-inch length makes it a great choice for clearing heavy bush, slicing roots, and cutting tree branches.
+Its 15-inch length makes it a great choice for clearing heavy bushes, slicing roots, and cutting tree branches.
 Thanks to its ax-like blade, chopping, and splitting are more precise.
 The blade is additionally curved to keep it from becoming stuck in thick vegetation.

 This machete is equipped with an ergonomic plastic handle that is specifically curved to provide a solid grip and prevent it from slipping out of hands.
 Because the blade is constructed of high carbon steel, it can keep working for a long time.